Colorado Criminal Defense and Personal Injury Attorneys

 In a private school setting the school’s code of conduct is the primary source of remedy – unless some other federal law such as Title IX, FERPA, or Section 504 applies.

 At many schools there is a meaningful opportunity to challenge an accusation or to provide mitigation, or in plain terms, an explanation for a student’s deviation from the code of conduct.
-Whenever you have received a Notice of Investigation (NOI) it is time to contact an experienced Student Conduct Attorney for advice.
+Whenever you have received a Notice of Investigation (NOI) or Notice of Allegation (NOA) it is time to contact an experienced Student Conduct Attorney for advice.

 It is also possible that a student conduct complaint can involve a parallel criminal investigation making it pivotally important to have an experienced Boulder Criminal Defense Lawyer assist you with your case, particularly if the student conduct complaint involves any sexual misconduct allegation which most schools will refer to internal investigative units sometimes called the Office of Institutional Equity and Compliance (OIEC) or Title IX Office.